newscorp-ghfb/dj-storybook-deployer/README.md

 This is a simple tool allows you to deploy your Storybook into a static hosting service.
 (Currently, GitHub Pages and AWS S3 beta)

+## FORK
+This forked repo includes a [bugfix](https://github.com/storybookjs/storybook-deployer/pull/102) that we need for github action compatability.

 ```sh
 $ storybook-to-ghpages --help
 $ storybook-to-aws-s3 --help